SamChou19815/website/packages/wiki/docs/oss-roadmap-2020-h2.md

   underlying compilers;
 - Take advantage of samlang's Turing completeness to create expressive declarative build rules.

-### Binary Building and Distribution Service

-Create a service that can:

-- Generating GitHub Actions configurations that automatically build and test binaries for all major operating systems from source and securely upload them to a remote file server;
-- A CLI for local and CI that can download the binaries from remote on demand and cache them based on version hash.

 ### CI

 - CI runtime for most jobs are under 30s, while the longest running job doesn't run over 1 min;